AdirS0/Social-Media-Blog/README.md

-# inManage-Project
+# Social Media Blog

-This project is a social media-like application developed in PHP and MySQL.
+This project is a social media-like blog developed in PHP and MySQL.
 It allows users to view a list of active users and their posts alongside a user image.
 The application retrieves data from JSONPlaceholder API, stores it in a MySQL database, and presents it in a user-friendly format.

 ## Features